Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     **Required**

-    `transaction_id:` The ID of the transaction (Call leg) being reported on.
+    `transaction_id` The ID of the transaction (Call leg) being reported on.

     or

-    `call_record_id:` The ID of the complete call being reported on.
+    `call_record_id` The ID of the complete call being reported on.

     or

-    `call_start_time:` The start time does not have to be exact since clocks will not be perfectly synchronized.
+    `call_start_time` The start time does not have to be exact since clocks will not be perfectly synchronized.
 We will find the closest match (in combination with **duration_in_seconds**, if provided).
 See **Timestamp Formats** section below for descriptions of supported timestamps.

     Note: If using **call_start_time** to match, instead of **transaction_id**, one or more of the following optional parameters is highly recommended.
 The optional parameters are ignored when using the **transaction_id**:

     **Optional**

-    `calling_phone_number:` ANI in E.164 format +country national_number; example: ‘+1 8885551212’.
+    `calling_phone_number` ANI in E.164 format +country national_number; example: ‘+1 8885551212’.

-    `duration_in_seconds:` Length of the call.
+    `duration_in_seconds` Length of the call.
 Used for finding the call that drove the sale.
 Like start time, duration_in_seconds does not have to be exact, we use it to find the closest match.

-    `advertiser_id_from_network:` ID from network field on advertiser; only calls within this advertiser will be considered (only allowed when reporting as network user, and advertiser must be in same network).
+    `advertiser_id_from_network` ID from network field on advertiser; only calls within this advertiser will be considered (only allowed when reporting as network user, and advertiser must be in same network).

-    `advertiser_campaign_id_from_network:` ID from network field on advertiser campaign; only calls within this advertiser campaign will be considered (campaign must be in the organization accessed via API).
+    `advertiser_campaign_id_from_network` ID from network field on advertiser campaign; only calls within this advertiser campaign will be considered (campaign must be in the organization accessed via API).

-    `network_id:` ID of the network.
+    `network_id` ID of the network.

 -----